*** PLEASE SEE FURTHER INFORMATION FOR COVID-19 RESTRICTIONS AND LIMITATIONS COVID-19 ***

 What if I would like a scan package that is not listed?

-With some of our 4d baby scan packages you are able to add additional items.
+With all our baby scan packages you are able to add additional items.
 Please contact us to discuss what you would like and we will do our best to accommodate your request.

 What if I am late for my appointment?